 Traditional game developers which are used to selling physical copies of their games on discs, have not been keeping pace with virtual ones.

 Many were slow to exploit the phenomenal success of games played on social networks.

 They have also been slow to join on the smartphone and tablette bandwagon.

-Take Two Interactive had games that ranked in the top 20 by revenues.
+In December 2012, only Electronic Arts and Square Enix were among the top revenue generators on Apple's App Store.
+And only Electronic Arts and Take Two Interactive had games that ranked in the top 20 by revenues.

 On Android Market, none of the traditional gave developers had games on the bestsellers' list.